-Barbara has an open studio from her home in Chorleywood There Are always some things you can try; mono prints, glass paint on tiles and painting also weather permitting you can sit in the garden and eat flapjacks, millionaire shortbread, drink tea, look at the flowers, listen to the birds and watch the butterflies.
+Barbara has an open studio from her home in Chorleywood There are always a wealth of new paintings plus weather permitting sit in a beautiful garden, drink tea, look at the flowers, and listen to the birds.

 "I love colour and line and the way it sings together.

 I was born Barbara Hill into an interesting and extended family, many of whom were designers particularly jewellery designers and where painting and writing were normal things to do.
 I was a student - 2 years full time and one year part time at St Albans School of Art (where I drew the ‘Naked Civil Servant’ -Quentin Crisp).
 It was whist I was studying at St Albans that I went to the Bonnard exhibition at the Academy and had an affection for Nigel North a young man with red hair.
 It was the catalyst of these two factors that like Dorothy going from Kansas to Munchkin land my art went into full colour.
 During the part time year I lived and worked in London.
 I loved Bonnards sensuous use of paint on canvas.
 Influenced also by the strong images of Frances Bacon and the idea of portraying movement and change in art I did my ‘Bonnard paints Bacon’ series of people eating in Cafes round Belsize Park.